sbabic/swupdate/_sources/overview.txt

-Many things can go wrong, and it must be guaranteed that the system is able to run again and maybe able to reload a new software to fix a damaged image. swupdate works together with the U-Boot boot loader to identify the possible causes of failures.
+Many things can go wrong, and it must be guaranteed that the system is able to run again and maybe able to reload a new software to fix a damaged image.
+SWUpdate works together with the U-Boot boot loader to identify the possible causes of failures.

 We can at least group some of the common causes:

-- damage / corrupted image during installing. swupdate is able to recognize it and the update process is interrupted.
+- damage / corrupted image during installing.
+  SWUpdate is able to recognize it and the update process is interrupted.
 The old software is preserved and nothing is really copied into the target's storage.